-If you’re following a low-FODMAP diet, but are frustrated by all the restrictions, recipes, shopping lists, and meal prep, you may find relief in a low-FODMAP meal delivery service.
+If you’re following a low-FODMAP diet but are frustrated by all the restrictions, recipes, meal planning, shopping lists, and meal prep, you may find relief in a low-FODMAP meal delivery service.

 You probably also know that following a low-FODMAP diet is not only restrictive but also a little more complex compared to other diets.
 With three stages to follow, sometimes it’s difficult trying to figure out what you need to cook and what you should restrict, especially if you’re a newbie.

-Thankfully, there are many low-FODMAP meal delivery services that can help.
+Thankfully, there are a few good low-FODMAP meal delivery services that can help.

 ModifyHealth’s aim is to revolutionize the health industry and restore gut health, helping you to retake control of your life once again.
 They are Monash University low FODMAP certified, meaning expert nutritionists, dieticians, and chefs design and plan each meal.

-Their GI-trained dieticians give you the added reassurance and support you need, setting ModifyHealth above the competitors.
+Their GI-trained registered dietitians give you the added reassurance and support you need, setting ModifyHealth above the competitors.
+All gluten free meals are also dairy free and low sodium meals for IBS sufferers and those with celiac disease to achieve digestive health.
 Healthy, fresh, quality foods delivered to your door!

 - Low-FODMAP certified